Wensleydale cheese

 Wensleydale is a style of cheese originally produced in Wensleydale, North Yorkshire, England, but now mostly made in large commercial creameries throughout the United Kingdom.
 The term "Yorkshire Wensleydale" can only be used for cheese that is made in Wensleydale.
 The style of cheese originated from a monastery of French Cistercian monks who had settled in northern England, and continued to be produced by local farmers after the monastery was dissolved in 1540.
-Wensleydale cheese fell to low production in the early 1990s, but its popularity was revitalized by frequent references in the Wallace and Gromit series.
+Wensleydale cheese fell to low production in the mid 1980s to the early 1990s, but its popularity was revitalized by frequent references in the Wallace & Gromit series.

 Flavour and texture

 Wensleydale is a medium cheese that is supple and crumbly.
 It has a slight honey aroma.

 Common flavour combinations

-The flavour of Wensleydale is suited to combination with sweeter produce, such as fruit like sweet apples.
-Many restaurants and delicatessens serve cranberry Wensleydale, which contains cranberries in the cheese.
+The flavour of Wensleydale is suited to combination with sweeter produce, such as sweet apples.
+Many restaurants and delicatessens serve a version of the cheese that contains cranberries.

-In Yorkshire and North East England it is often eaten with fruit cake or Christmas cake.
+In Yorkshire and North East England, the cheese is often eaten with fruit cake or Christmas cake.